-When you hire a developer, you need to learn the critical differences between hiring an employee or contractor.
-You may be familiar with the terms “full-time employee” or “part-time contractor”, but these not refer exclusively to their work schedules.
+When you hire remote developers in Latin America, you need to learn the critical differences between hiring an employee or a contractor.
+You may be familiar with the terms “full-time employee” or “part-time contractor”, but these do not refer exclusively to their work schedules.
 Each has different characteristics based on labor and legal laws that companies must abide by when added to their teams.

-We’re here to guide you through all the must-know details you can’t miss when you want to hire software developers for your workforce.
+We're here to guide you through all the must-know details you can't miss when you want to hire Latin American programmers.

 In this blog: